neurodata/ndstore/docs/api/propagate_api.rst

    :type server_name: string
    :param token_name: Token Name in OCP.
    :type token_name: string
+   :param channel_name: Channel Name in OCP. *Optional*.
+If missing will use default channel for the token.
+   :type channel_name: string

    :statuscode 200: No error
    :statuscode 404: Error in the syntax or file format